criteo/AFK/docs/docs/CMDB/FAQ.md

 ## Why is max-prefixes configured at the top level of the neighbor and not in a SAFI?

-The reason is coming from a limitation of EOS.
+This is due to an EOS limitation.
 It cannot set the max prefix at SAFI level:

 ```
 device.lab(config)#router bgp 65000